Kasakh02/CB-Bot/README.md

     - ``/vc-disconnect {timer} ({user} || {voice-channel})``

-    Disconnects {user} from wherever he's connected, after {timer} minutes or disconnects everyone from a {voice-channel} after {timer} minutes
+    Disconnects {user} from wherever he's connected, after {timer} minutes or disconnects everyone from a {voice-channel} after {timer} minutes.
+Sends a message to a specified chanel saying "Disconnecting {user} from wherever he might be connected after {timer}hours/minutes/seconds (LIVE timer)" or "Disconnecting everyone from {channel} after {timer}hours/minutes/seconds (LIVE timer)"

   - <strong>Games</strong>

-    - ``/akinator``
+    - ``/akinator {game-type}``

-    Well known Akinator game, he tries to guess who or what you are thinking about (character, object or animal)
+    Well known Akinator game, he tries to guess who or what you are thinking based on the {game-type} provided (character, object or animal)

   - <strong>Useful</strong>

     - ``/help``

     Replies to your message with a list of the bot's commands and functionalities

+    - ``/suggest``

+    Allows you to send me a suggestion about the bot (linked to a Data Base).
+It can be a suggestion about new features or commands, a bug report or you an suggest changes to the existing commands and functionalities

+    - ``/weather {location} {unit}``

+    This command gets the weather for a given {location} in a given unit type ({unit}).
+Disclaimer: It can sometimes be slow and timeout, simply wait a moment and execute the command again

 # To create a Discord Bot: